hdShang/arxiv-daily/docs/cs-CV/2025-10-20/papers/251017479v1-initialize-to-generalize-a-stronger-initialization-pipeline-for-spar.md

 ---
 layout: default
-title: Initialize to Generalize: A Stronger Initialization Pipeline for Sparse-View 3DGS
+title: "Initialize to Generalize: A Stronger Initialization Pipeline for Sparse-View 3DGS"
 ---

 # Initialize to Generalize: A Stronger Initialization Pipeline for Sparse-View 3DGS